Owen Phillips

 I hail from Shelburne, Ontario, Canada.
 Before joining the department in the fall of 2018, I studied Classics and Anthropology at McMaster University (2009-2013; 2013-2015) and Classics at Princeton University (2015-2018).

 My secondary project is about the philosophy of history – in particular, the methodology of intellectual history.
-The focus of my attention here is the complex relationship between what a past thinker meant and what the implications of their arguments are.
+My focus is the complex relationship between what a past thinker meant and what the implications of their arguments are.
 This research, influenced in part by pragmatist philosophy, informs the analysis of my dissertation.

 Dissertation committee: Prof. Ian Shapiro (supervisor, chair); Prof. Bryan Garsten; Prof. Stephen Darwall.